OS Command Injection (OS Commands)

 curl www.tcell.io, the list will display

 curl.
 It’s recommended that you run the application in a test environment that is not internet accessible with simulated regular user traffic and then allowlist all of the commands that appear in that column.
 After you’ve created a list of allowlisted commands, change the OS Command Enforcement Mode from Report Only to Block and Report. tCell continues monitoring the commands issued to the host operating system and blocks any commands that are not allowlisted.
-This protects your application from being exploited from well-known, as well as 0–day, command injection vulnerabilities.
+This protects your application from being exploited from well-known, as well as 0–day, OS Commands vulnerabilities.